 AUSTRALIA: Sugar cane growers refuse to take strike action

+The Australian cane growers association has given the cold shoulder to calls to take strike action over the government's proposed assistance package for the sugar industry.
 A number of cane growers in Queensland have expressed extreme annoyance at the package put together at federal and government level, and have threatened to withhold next year's crop from sugar mills, reported the Australian Broadcasting Corporation.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.